 Problem Probable Cause Verification/Remedy Transmission gears cannot be shifted.
-Fails to move into gear.
 1. Actuating lever is loose.
-1. Tighten damping bolt on actuating lever.
+1. Tighten damping bolt on shifting lever.
+Tails to move into geal.
 Shifting cable is broken, bent or unattached.
 Cable radius is too severe.
 2. Check the cable, reattach or replace.
-Actuating lever is binding against the. cover plate.
-3. Detach the shift cable and operate the actuating lever by hand.
-Clearance should be0.02 in (0.5mm).
+3. Actuating lever is binding against the Detach the shift cable and operate the actuating lever by hand.
+Clearance should be 0.02 in (0.5mm).
 Transmission shifts into gear, but fails to propel the boat.
 1. Output coupling is not turning.
-1. Transmission needs professional attention. iansito proper the boat.
-Propeller shaft is not turning.
+1. Transmission needs professional attention.
+2. Propeller shaft is not turning.
 Output coupling is turning.
-2. The coupling bolts are sheared or the coupling is slipping on the propeller shaft.
+The coupling bolts are sheared or the coupling is slipping on the propeller shaft.
 Tighten or replace set screws, keys, pins and coupling bolts as necessary.
-Output coupling and propeller shaft are turning.
-Inspect the propeller; it may be missing or damaged.
+3. Output coupling and propeller shaft are turning.
+Inspect the propeller.
+It may be missing or damaged.
 A folding propeller may be jammed.
 A variable pitch propeller may be in "no pitch" position.
 Delay of gear engagement or engages only after an increase in speed.
-Actuating lever travel N to B not . equal to N to A. 1.
+Actuating lever travel N to B not equal to N to A. 1.
 Adjust cover plate until the lever is exact mid-position.
 See ACTUATING LEVER TEXT AND DIAGRAM.
-2. Actuating lever travel is insufficient.
+2. Actuating level travel in insufficient.
 2. Check shift lever cable length.
 See ACTUATING LEVER DIAGRAM.
 3. Actuating lever is binding against cover plate.
 3. Check clearance, adjust if necessary.
 Transmission noise becomes louder.
-Damage starting on flexible coupling due to wear or fatigue, possibly due to misalign- ment between engine and transmission.
+Damage starting on flexible coupling due to wear or fatigue, possibly due to misalignment between engine and transmission.
 Check alignment, inspect flexible coupling.
 If noise persists, inspect the damper plate between the transmission and the engine.
 Replace if necessary.
-Beginning damage of bearings in trans- mission due to torsional vibrations, running without fluid, overload, wrong alignment of transmission, or excessive engine output.
+Beginning damage of bearings in transmission due to torsional vibrations, running without fluid, overload, wrong alignment of transmission, or excessive engine output.
 2. Transmission needs professional attention.
 Chattering transmission noise, mainly at low engine speed.
-1. The engine or propeller generates torsional vibrations in the drive unit which produces a "chattering" noise in the transmission.
+The engine or propeller generates torsional vibrations in the drive unit which produces a "chattering" noise in the transmission.
 Mount a flexible coupling with another stiffness factor between the engine and transmission; a coupling with a higher stiffness factor might be sufficient.
 2. Inspect the damper plate between the engine and the transmission.
 Replace if necessary.
 Boat fails to attain specified max. speed.
 1. Operating temperature is high.
 1. Wrong type of fluid.
-Use ATF Dextron III, check fluid level.
+Use Dextron III, check fluid level.
 2. Operating without cooling.
 2. Check cooler.
 Inspect coolant hoses and coolant flow.
 Oil Leakage.
-1. Corrosion at radial sealing ring and shaft.
-Damage sealing ring.
+Corrosion at radial sealing ring and shaft.
+Damaged sealing ring.
 1. Transmission needs professional attention.
 2. Misalignment of output flanges.
 2. Check alignment.
 Must be within 0.003 in (0.08mm).

-TRANSMISSION TROUBLESHOOTING
+TRANSMISSION TROUBLESHOOTING (ZF MODELS)

 Problem Probable Cause Verification/Remedy Chattering transmission noise, mainly at low engine speed.
 The engine or propeller generates torsional vibrations in the drive unit which produces a "chattering" noise in the transmission.
-Mount a flexible coupling with another stiffness factor between the engine and transmission; a coupling with a higher stiffness factor might be sufficient.
+Mount a flexible coupling with another stiffness factor between the transmission and engine.
+A coupling with a higher stiffness factor might be sufficient.
 Transmission shifts into gear, but fails to propel the boat.
 1. Output coupling is not turning.
 1. Transmission needs professional attention.
-Propeller shaft is not turning.
+2. Propeller shaft is not turning.
 Output coupling is turning.
 The coupling bolts are sheared or the coupling is slipping on the propeller shaft.
 Tighten or replace set screws, keys, pins and coupling bolts as necessary.
 3. Output coupling and propeller shaft are turning.
-Inspect the propeller; it may be missing or damaged.
+Inspect the propeller.
+It may be missing or damaged.
 A folding propeller may be jammed.
-Variable pitch propeller may be in "no pitch" position.
+A variable pitch propeller may be in "no pitch" position.